JurisQuest

 Related Sections

-• Section 72: Proof of document not required by law to be attested
+• Section 68: Proof of execution of document required by law to be attested

 Related Acts